The Bewdley School: Results

+In 2024, Bewdley Sixth Form had the highest progress-8 score of any non-selective further education provider in Worcestershire.
+At GCSE, The Bewdley School ranked amongst the top 10 state secondary schools for Maths and English results.

+The school has been rated as 'Good' by Ofsted since 2012 with the most recent inspection in October 2024 ranking Bewdley ‘Good’ in all areas.

 Awards

 In May 2019, the school won Secondary School of the Year in the county of Worcesterhire, and was a finalist alongside Bishop Perowne Church of England College, St Augustine's High School, Redditch and Bowbrook House School.